hapax/hapax.github.io/assets/bloch.md

 Basically, we think of $\mathbb{C} \simeq \mathbb{R}^2$ as a plane, place a unit sphere at the origin so it is sliced in half, and draw lines from points on the plane to the north pole of the sphere.
-Wherever they hit is the (inverse) projection onto the sphere.
+Wherever they hit is the projection onto the sphere.
 In coordinates, the line from $\zeta = x + iy = r e^{i\phi}$ to $(0, 0, 1)$ is
 given by